adinaamzarescu/Optimization-of-matrix-multiplications/README.md

 `neopt.cache`

-The output shows that the program made 1,545 instruction cache misses and 113,277 data cache misses, which is a very low miss rate considering the program executed 5,924,927,018 instructions and accessed 2,962,907,725 data references.
+Looking at the output, we see that the program executed with N=400 and took 33.522308 seconds to complete.
+The program made 5,924,927,004 instruction references, out of which 1,620 were instruction cache (I1) misses and 1,545 were last-level instruction cache (LLi) misses.
+This indicates that the instruction cache hit rate was high, at 99.99%.
+Similarly, the data cache (D1) miss rate was 3.2%, with 94,362,179 data cache misses out of 2,962,907,724 data references.
+The last-level data cache (LLd) miss rate was 0.0%, with 113,276 misses out of 94,363,799 references.

 `opt_m.cache`

-The cache statistics show that the program has a very low instruction and data cache miss rate, which is good for performance.
-However, the program has a high branch misprediction rate, which could be a performance bottleneck.
+Based on the output, it seems like the program had very few instruction cache misses (I1 misses and LLi misses both have a miss rate of 0.00%), which means that the instructions were efficiently cached.
+However, the data cache misses (D1 misses and LLd misses) are quite high, with a miss rate of 19.9% and 0.0%, respectively.
+This suggests that the program is not efficiently using the data cache.

 However the program has improved in terms of cache misses and branch mispredictions compared to the previous version.

 `blas.cache`

-From the output, we can see that the program has a low cache miss rate (0.1% for LLd and 0.0% for LL) and a low branch misprediction rate (1.4%).
-This suggests that the program is well optimized for the cache and branch-prediction behavior.
+From the output, we can see that the cache miss rates for both instruction and data caches are relatively low, with only 0.01% and 1.7% miss rates respectively.
+The LL cache miss rate is also low for data, at 0.1%.

 The program is performing better in terms of cache usage and branch prediction compared to the previous two programs.